FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/eng_council.md

 The council is responsible for the following activities.
 The bulk of these activities occur in public, but the council can communicate privately if the council needs to consider non-public information.

-### Platform roadmap

-The council maintains the platform roadmap, which is a time-oriented description of the technical problems the project is planning to solve to support long-term product requirements.
-The roadmap describes the general approach for each problem rather than a detailed design document or engineering plan.
-Those documents should instead be published using the [Fuchsia RFC Process][rfc-process].
-The roadmap can also identify technical problems the project plans to solve where the project does not yet have an agreed approach.

-The platform roadmap evolves as the project progresses and as product requirements evolve.
-At least once a year, the council runs an inclusive planning process to ensure broad community input into the platform roadmap.
-However, the council can update the platform roadmap outside of formal planning cycles if the need arises.

 ### System architecture